-Frame is a section dedicated to galleries established less than six years ago.
+Frame is a section dedicated to galleries established less than eight years ago.
 Galleries are selected on the basis of a proposed solo presentation.
 Frame allows visitors and collectors to see work by artists who have not previously benefitted from an international platform to show their work.

 Who are the Frame advisors?